bannerImage.png

 Investment in Venture Capital Trusts

-Venture Capital Trusts (VCTs) are specialist investments that offer tax breaks so that you can put money in small, high risk organisations and securities.
+Venture Capital Trusts (VCTs) are specialist investments that offer generous tax breaks so that you can put money in small, high risk organisations and securities.
 Investment in VCTs offer:

 • Income tax relief at 30% of the amount invested so long as the investment is held for a minimum of 5 years